tuanphamvn/dfoglobal/README.md

 # Important Notes

-- The model validation the middleware [ApiController] attribute
+- The model validation is handled by the ApiControllerAttribute
 - The exceptions are handled by a custom extension ConfigureExceptionHandler.
 We also log the exception message.
 - To keep thing simple, I don't handle others: Globalization, Log to file systems, PATCH method...